CampaignChain/campaignchain/README.md

 CampaignChain is now installed, configured and ready for use!

+## Update

+The Community Edition includes routines to automatically update an instance.
+Updates include foremost the database schema and changes to the data itself.

+To run an update of your CampaignChain installation, execute this command in the root of your CampaignChain installation:

+    $ composer update

 ## Usage

 To make full use of CampaignChain’s end user capabilities, you could now